← Back to Stories

 The Age

-• The Victorian Liberal Party has already spent $6.683 billion by June 30, 2026, on early and tunnelling works for the SRL, with a potential total cost of $50 billion or more.
+• The Victorian Liberal Party has already spent $6.68 billion on early and tunnelling works for the SRL by June 30, 2026.

-• Jess Wilson’s transition team will need to review contracts and costs before deciding whether to continue the SRL, with no clear answer expected until after the November election.
+• Jess Wilson’s transition team will review the SRL’s contracts and costs before deciding whether to continue or scrap the project.

 The Guardian

-• The federal opposition accused Labor of axing the inland rail project to redirect funds to the SRL, alleging it was a political move ahead of the November election.
+• The federal opposition accused Labor of axing the inland rail project to redirect funds to the SRL, aiding Labor’s chances in the November election.

 Source Articles